 I just adore the vertical gardening options you have with succulents.
 This succulent wall planter is stunning.

 Plant succulents in a vintage suitcase.
 This one is a woven suitcase, but an old leather or metal suitcase would look fabulous, too.

 Vintage tins look amazing with succulents.
 You don’t even have to add a hole for drainage unless you plant something that requires more water, like herbs.

 Wouldn’t this wall-mounted letter look spectacular on your porch or door?
 Once you have the letter frame built, the planting takes no time at all.

-If you enjoyed reading about the many ways to plant succulents, you may also like:
+If you enjoyed reading about the many ways to plant succulents, you may also like our posts on:

 - 21 Tricks That Will Change the Way You Garden